-The Parallel Ocean Program (POP) [8] is an ocean modeling code developed at Los Alamos National Laboratory (LANL) that is used as the ocean component in the Community System Climate Model coupled climate model.
-Figure 9 compares the performance of this code on the X1 when using a pure MPI implementation and when using Co-Array Fortran for two routines: a halo update and an allreduce, used in calculating residuals and inner products, respectively, in a conjugate gradient linear system solver.
-Performance on an HP AlphaServer SC, an IBM p690 cluster, the Earth Simulator, and an SGI Altix are also included in Figure 9.
+The Parallel Ocean Program (POP) is an ocean modeling code developed at Los Alamos National Laboratory that is used as the ocean component in the Community System Climate Model (CCSM) coupled climate model.
+Figure 10 compares the performance of this code on the X1 when using a pure MPI implementation and when using Co-Array Fortran for two routines: a halo update and an allreduce, used in calculating residuals and inner products, respectively, in a conjugate gradient linear system solver.
+Performance on an HP AlphaServer SC, an IBM p690 cluster, and an SGI Altix are also included in the Figure 10.
 The performance scalability of POP is very sensitive to latency, and MPI latency is limiting performance on the Cray X1 compared to that achievable using Co-Array Fortran.